 In 2008, we generated \$10.3 million of other income compared to a loss of \$37.9 million in 2007.
 The \$48.2 million increase in other income was primarily due to a \$33.9 million increase in our weather and energy products and trading activities and a \$25.7 million decrease in other loss from our assumed and ceded reinsurance contracts accounted for at fair value or deposits, principally due to the expiration and non-renewal of several of these contracts.
 We have expanded our weather and energy products and trading activities in the last three years to include products such as weather derivatives and energy derivatives.
-The weather and energy products and trading results include net realized and unrealized gains and losses on hedging and trading activities.
-The end users contracts we enter into and our trading activities are based in part on proprietary weather forecasts provided to us by our Weather Predict subsidiary.
-The weather products and trading activities in which we engage are both seasonal and volatile, and there is no assurance that our performance to date will be indicative of future periods.
+The weather and energy products and trading results include net realized and unrealized gains and losses on agreements with end users and net realized and unrealized gains and losses on hedging and trading activities.
+The end users contracts we enter into and our trading activities in which we engage are both seasonal and volatile, and there is no assurance that our performance to date will be indicative of future periods.
 Partially offsetting these items was a decrease in fee income due to the September 30, 2007 expiration of our services agreement with Platinum and a \$6.0 million decrease in the fair value on our warrant to purchase 2.5 million shares of Platinum common stock as a result of a decrease in the common share price of Platinum.